KarolS/millfork/docs/stdlib/nes.md

 #### `byte strobe_joypad()`

-Updates joypad1 by querying for new button states.
+Strobes joypads in preparation for reading new joypad states.

 #### `byte read_joypad1()`